terraembytes/ISMRQueryToolManual/docs/plot.md

 * * *

-This function makes it possible to analyze time series of monitoring attributes, with the time attribute being represented along the x-axis.
+This function makes it possible to analyze time series of monitoring attributes, allowing the user to identify duration and peaks of scintillation, as well as visually identify the most affected satellites with the time attribute being represented along the x-axis.

 * * *

 After entering the initial parameters, the user can set some specific filters for plotting.